Piano speed building ideas

-Playing at speed is probably the one thing that I’ve always found the most difficult to do.
 Short bursts of notes (such as in mordents, turns and the like) aren’t so difficult to pull off, however, anything that involves longer passages is something I’ve always found both difficult to manage and extremely prone to tension.
-I have shared some of my theories on what might cause tension and a potential practice technique to help with building speed.
-Here, I’ll be sharing some additional ideas to build speed on piano.
+I have shared some of my theories on what might cause tension and a potential practice technique (staccato practice) to help with building speed.
+Here, I’ll be sharing some additional ideas to that I have found very helpful.

 Traditional advice